It’s no secret how much we here at Kate’s Kitchen love chicken tenders! And after…

-The origin of chicken tenders is somewhat disputed, but it is generally believed that they were first popularized in the United States in the late 20th century.
-Some sources claim that chicken tenders were created by a chef at a New Orleans restaurant in the 1960s, while others attribute the invention to a chef at a restaurant in Greenville, South Carolina in the 1970s.
+The one true origin of chicken tenders has been lost to history, but chicken tender historians generally believe that they were first popularized in the United States in the late 20th century.
+Some sources claim that chicken tenders were created by a chef at a New Orleans restaurant in the 1960s, while others attribute the invention to a chef at a restaurant in Greenville, South Carolina, in the 1970s.

-Regardless of their exact origin, chicken tenders became widely popular in the 1980s and 1990s, particularly at fast food chains and casual dining restaurants.
-They were often served as part of a meal with french fries and a dipping sauce.
+Regardless of the exact moment of creation of the first chicken tender, chicken tenders became widely popular in the 1980s and 1990s, particularly at fast food chains and casual dining restaurants.
+They were often served as part of a meal with French fries and dipping sauce.

 In the 21st century, chicken tenders have continued to be a popular choice at restaurants and in home cooking.
 They have also evolved beyond just being breaded and fried, with many variations now including grilled or baked options as well.
-Today, chicken tenders are enjoyed by people of all ages and can be found on menus at a wide range of dining establishments.
+Today, chicken tenders are enjoyed by people of all ages and can be found on menus at a wide range of restaurant types catering to many different flavor preferences.

 Chicken Tenders

 Chicken tenders are thin strips of boneless, skinless chicken breast that are typically breaded and fried.
 They are often served with dipping sauces, such as ketchup, barbecue or buffalo sauce, or honey mustard.
-Chicken tenders are usually tender and juicy, making them a popular choice for both adults and kids.
+Chicken tenders are usually tender and juicy, making them popular with both adults and kids.

 Chicken Strips

-Chicken strips are similar to chicken tenders, but they are usually thicker and longer.
-They are also usually breaded and fried, and they are often served with dipping sauces.
-Some people prefer chicken strips because they have more breading and are therefore more flavorful.
+Chicken strips are a lot like chicken tenders, but they are usually thicker and longer.
+Like chicken tenders, they are usually breaded and fried, and they are often served with dipping sauces.
+Some people prefer chicken strips because they have more breading, which makes them more flavorful.

 Chicken Fingers